cmu462/DrawSVG/README.md

 | Toggle pixel inspector view              |   Z   |
 | Toggle image diff view                   |   D   |
 | Reset viewport to default position       | SPACE |

+Other controls:

+- Panning the view: click and drag the cursor
+- Zooming in and out: scroll wheel (typically a two-finger drag on a trackpad)

 ### What You Need to Do